CoGn151oN/forum_bookings_api/README.md

 The login system utilizes a Node JS gateway to a PHP API, which communicates with the C# WinForm client through RESTful URIs.<br>
 Once logged in, users and admins utilize Node RESTful URI's through the aforementioned WinForm client.<br>
 Node API tracks changes through a CRUD counter.
 If the server and client counter do not match, the system autor refreshes to ensure data integrity.<br>
+Both tables support character string based searching for their respective name fields, and ID based searching.
+The bookings table also supports date based searching.<br>
 <br>
 Setup:
 <ul>